SMAS Facelift London

 SMAS facelift with eyelid surgery (Blepharoplasty)

 A blepharoplasty removes excess fat and tightens the skin in the areas around the upper eyelids, the lower eyelids or eye bags, or both.
-By combining this with a SMAS facelift and other facial cosmetic procedures, it can produce an overall rejuvenated face.
+This is a popular combination and we do many procedures with both the facelift and eyes.

 SMAS facelift with a neck lift (platysmaplasty)

-A SMAS facelift has a smaller effect on the neck.
-If the neck has a lot of skin laxity our plastic surgeon might suggest a neck lift.
+A SMAS facelift can help the neck.
+However if the neck has a lot of skin laxity , or neck bands our plastic surgeon might suggest a neck lift.
 Sometimes the neck can age sooner than the face.
-To obtain a natural look, our plastic surgeon may suggest a SMAS facelift with a neck lift.
+To obtain a natural look so the face and neck both look natural, our plastic surgeon may suggest a SMAS facelift with a neck lift.

 SMAS facelift with lip lift